-(b) the Educator Preparation Program Competencies for Elementary Literacy dated May 2022;

-(c) the Elementary Content Competencies dated January 2024; and

-(d) the Standards for Special Education Educator Preparation Program Approval dated August 2024.

-(2) A copy of these documents is located at:

-(a) https://schools.utah.gov/administrativerules/documentsincorporated; and

-(b) the offices of the Utah State Board of Education.
+- (b) the Educator Preparation Program Competencies for Elementary Literacy dated May 2022; - (c) the Elementary Content Competencies dated January 2024; - (d) the Standards for Special Education Educator Preparation Program Approval dated August 2024; and - (e) the Special Education Preparation Foundational Competencies dated March 2025. - (2) A copy of these documents is located at: - (a) https://schools.utah.gov/administrativerules/documentsincorporated; and - (b) the offices of the Utah State Board of Education.